Budibase/website/content/blog/updates/2024-01-09-incident/index.md

 {{< figure src="login-403s.png" alt="A graph showing HTTP requests to Budibase Cloud that had a 403 response, indicating login failure" >}}

 Unfortunately we were not aware that there was a problem until 14:13 UTC, when we started receiving reports from customers that they were not able to log in.
+We do have automated tests of our login process running every few minutes, but they succeeded throughout because the users we use in the tests were not affected.

-Why, then, had we removed the node from the cluster and turned it down?
+Why, then, had we removed the node from the cluster and turned it down by 13:58?

 When our automation brought up the node, it failed at the point where it was installing CouchDB.
 We investigated this at the time and found it had used an incorrect CouchDB version string when installing the CouchDB package.
 We attempted to correct this and re-run the automation, but that didn't work.
 This prompted us to bring the node down completely, and start again from the beginning.